badMade/comet_page_reader/docs/DEVELOPMENT.md

 ## Environment Setup

 1. Install a Chromium-based browser and Firefox for manual testing.
+2. Install Node.js 20+ and run `npm install` to fetch the optional dev dependencies (currently `jsdom` for DOM-focused unit tests).
-2. Clone the repository and load it as an unpacked extension (see README).
+3. Clone the repository and load it as an unpacked extension (see README).
-3. When debugging, open the following developer tools:
+4. When debugging, open the following developer tools:
    - **Service worker** console via `chrome://extensions` → inspect views.
    - **Popup** developer tools via right-click → **Inspect** on the popup window.
    - **Content script** console in the active tab.